 This historic summer camp comprises 63 acres of rolling woodland along the Little Calumet River.
-It is the only summer camp built by U.S. Steel Company for its employees' children.
+It is the only summer camp built by the U.S. Steel Company for its employees' children.
 U.S. Steel's Gary Works Good Fellow Club operated the camp with its nine historic buildings from 1941 to 1976.
-The National Park Service purchased the camp in 1976 for inclusion within the national lakeshore.
-Today it is the site of the Indiana Dunes Environmental Learning Center.
+The National Park Service purchased the camp in 1976 for inclusion within the Indiana Dunes National Park.
+Today it is the site of the Dunes Learning Center.

 The steel industry has long shaped the social, economic, cultural, and physical landscape of Northwest Indiana.
 U.S. Steel began in the area in 1906 and soon led the industry in establishing employee benefit programs to avert strikes, stabilize its work, and to attract and retain skilled labor.
 Along with Gary Works, once the country's largest steel plant, U.S. Steel built housing, schools, parks, and playgrounds in the City of Gary.
 The company funded local churches and community organizations, such as the Young Men's Christian Association, and launched company-sponsored health clinics.

 From this context of industrial relations came the idea of a youth camp.
 The Good Fellow Club Youth Camp of the Gary Works operated from 1941 to 1976.
 The camp, a short train ride from Gary, enabled workers' children to enjoy the environmental benefits of healthful recreational activities in the forest near Lake Michigan.
-The camp accommodated 60 to 100 children, ages 8 to 15.
-Children came for 1-week segments which ran for 8 weeks of each summer.
+The camp accommodated 60 to 100 children, ages eight to fifteen.
+Children came for one-week segments which ran for eight weeks of each summer.

-The National Park Service purchased the property in 1976 and it became part of the Indiana Dunes National Lakeshore.
-The Good Fellow Club Youth Camp is now the site of the Indiana Dunes Environmental Learning Center.
+The National Park Service purchased the property in 1976 and it became part of the Indiana Dunes National Park.
+The Good Fellow Club Youth Camp is now the site of the Dunes Learning Center.

 Besides demonstrating industry's impact on Northwest Indiana, the camp offers insight into the social history of the 1940s and 1950s.
 To its campers, a session was more than a week of recreation in the woods.
 Camp staff and club sponsors wanted campers to learn values of sportsmanship, democratic living, proper etiquette, outdoor appreciation, and spirituality during their week at camp.
 The staff capitalized on the setting in the Baillytown area to emphasize "the atmosphere of friendship that existed between the early American pioneers and Indians."
 The "Indian Appreciation Program" stressed Native American lore, nature study, local history, and handicrafts.
 From opening day pow-wow to cabins named Potawatomi, Waubansee, Pontiac, Chekagou, and Shabbona, the camp employed Native American symbols to bond campers in a spirit of cooperation.